Monterroso/CozyCabin/docs/phases_overview/phase1-project-setup.md

 ## Features & Tasks

 1. Codebase Initialization
-   - [Frontend] Create a new repository or branch for the AIDesk project.
+   - [Frontend] Create a new repository or branch for the CozyCabin project.
    - [Frontend] Initialize the project with React, TypeScript, Tailwind CSS, and Shadcn UI.
    - [Backend] Configure Supabase project (database, auth, storage).
    - [Backend] Set up AWS Amplify hosting (if you want to deploy from the start).